-The basic Hulu subscription, which starts at $5.99/month, offers a solid library of on-demand content.
-Here, you’ll find classic and modern TV shows from Fox, ABC, NBC, and other networks, as well as Hulu-exclusive original series, like the Emmy-nominated The Great, and the critically acclaimed PEN15 (97% on Rotten Tomatoes!).
+The basic Hulu subscription, which starts at $6.99/month, offers a solid library of on-demand content.
+Here, you’ll find classic and modern TV shows from Fox, ABC, NBC, and other networks, as well as Hulu-exclusive original series, like the Emmy-nominated The Great, and the critically acclaimed PEN15 (97 percent on Rotten Tomatoes!).
 The movie library constantly changes, but Hulu also produces its own original films including Happiest Season, Palm Springs and Minding the Gap.

 Basic Hulu also offers something many other on-demand services don’t: episodes from current seasons of network series.
 This makes it a great fit if you’re too impatient to wait a whole season.

 At such a low starting price, this subscription is a solid pick for the streamer on a budget, but bear in mind that you’ll pay more if you want to avoid ads.